Oxiang/50.039-Deep-Learning/README.md

 <u>**Adam vs AdamW theory**</u>

 The core difference between AdamW and Adam is the regularization pattern.
-For Adam, the weight decay ends up with the moving average while AdamW ensures that the regularization term does not, which make the regularization proportional to the weight itself.
+For Adam, the weight decay ends up with the moving average while AdamW ensures that the regularization term does not, which makes the regularization proportional to the weight itself.

 Experimentally, AdamW should yield better training loss and that the models generalize much better than models trained with Adam.